marinasundstrom/OrderPriceCalculator/README.md

 This is an implementation of a re-usable set of operations and calculations on Order-like entities.

+## How to use

+As long as your entity classes extend the interfaces you should be able to call the operations to calculate values and update the entities.

 ## Contents

-This project provides interfaces and extension methods that operate on the following artifcats:
+This project provides interfaces and extension methods that operate on a data model consisiting of the following entities:

-* Orders
-* Order Items
+* Order (IOrder)
+* OrderItem (IOrderItem)
-* Discounts
+* Discount (IDiscount)

-Making it easy to re-use the operations for functionality that deals with invoices.
+Making it easy to re-use the operations, for example, for functionality that deals with invoices.
+Just implement the interfaces in your own concrete data model to get access to the methods.

+Invoking the extension methods defined for the entities will give you the desired result.

+### VAT Rates

+Items can be of different VAT Rates.
+Then they will be calculated as separate "OrderTotals".
+Then they will not be summarized in the Order's SubTotal, Vat, and VatRate.

+### Discounts

+The model supports two kind of discounts: Discount of items and Discount on Order (equivalent to Sale).
+They can be either a negative amount or negative percentage of the Total an Order or OrderItem.

+Discounts get summarized in the Discount property.

 ## Sample

 ```c#
 using System;